trstlabs/intento/x/compute/README.md

 get merged together somewhere along the stack, so in this case, you _may_ end up with one "transfer" event with the info for both transfers.
 Double check when evaluating the event logs, I will document better with more experience, especially when I find out the entire path for the events.

-## Messages

-TODO

-## CLI

-TODO - working, but not the nicest interface (json + bash = bleh).
-Use to upload, but I suggest to focus on frontend / js tooling

-## Rest

-TODO - main supported interface, under rapid change